 Blackbeard and his pirate band prowled NC's waters hundreds of years ago, but we can retrace his footsteps today.
 Start at the North Carolina Maritime Museum in Beaufort where you’ll find treasures and artifacts from Blackbeard’s flagship, Queen Anne’s Revenge, mixed in with displays and relics that tell North Carolina’s maritime history.
 Once you learn Blackbeard’s background, head to the North Carolina Aquarium at Pine Knoll Shores for a look at the creatures that once swam beneath Queen Anne’s Revenge, but more recently swam through the sunken ship.
 End the day at Fort Macon State Park and check out the Civil War fort and gun emplacements, then make your way to the beach for some time in the waves.

 5 New River TubingToddSee on map

 When you’re deep in the mountains on a hot summer day, there’s no better way to cool off than to take a dip in the river.
 In Todd, River Girl Fishing Co. can get you out on the New River for a lazy float that’ll have you cooling off in no time.
-Grab an innertube and drift downstream on the current, stopping to swim in the deeper holes, seeing if you can skip a few rocks across the river and splashing the afternoon away.
+Grab an innertube and drift downstream on the current, stopping to swim in the deeper holes and splashing the afternoon away.
 The New River is neither deep nor swift here, so tubing’s easy – just remember to pack plenty of sunscreen, slip on your water shoes and bring a few cans of your favorite beverage along for the ride.